Where Hegel Screwed Up

 This is a very elementary summary of some of Hegel's more important and serious logical blunders, which has been written for novices, not experts.

-Moreover, this isn't meant to be an academic exercise, so the many complications that logicians are aware of in this area have had to be ignored.
+This isn't meant to be an academic exercise, so the many complications that logicians are aware of in this area have had to be ignored.

-Dialectical 'Logic' derives from Hegel's
+Dialectical 'Logic' [DL] in fact derives from (1) Hegel's

 First of all, Hegel thought that certain sentences contained an in-built contradiction.